Finder makes money from featured partners, but editorial opinions are our own.

 Gather your paperwork

-Gather records for oil changes, regular servicing and accessories such as new tires or wipers to show that you take good care of your car.
+Gather records for oil changes, regular servicing and accessories like new tires or wipers to show that you take good care of your car.
 You can also download a copy of your CARFAX report to have on hand.

 Prepare your ad

-Step 2: Work out how much your car is worth
+Step 2: Figure out how much your car is worth

 Search for your car on sites like Kelley Blue Book, Edmunds, Consumer Reports or AutoTrader to figure out how much it’s worth.
-You can also search for similar vehicles on online marketplaces to get a better idea of how much other sellers are asking.
+You can also search for similar vehicles on online marketplaces to get a better idea of how much other sellers are asking for.

 Step 3: Choose where to sell your car

 There are several different ways to sell a car in Canada, each with its own pros and cons.
-Check them out in the table below.
+Compare your options in this table.

 Online dealershipClutchConvenience